MertKuzu/bank-application/README.md

 # bank-application

-You need to have local db in your computer and you have to download all libraries that i used in the application.
-If you want to use.
+You need to have local db in your computer and you have to download all libraries that i used in the application if you want to use.

-I used MySQL for local db.
+Note: I used MySQL for local db.

 Local Database tables must be like this: